irrdnet/irrd/docs/users/mirroring.rst

 Periodic exports of the database can be produced for all sources.
 They consist of a full export of the text of all objects for a source, gzipped and encoded in UTF-8.
-If a local journal is kept, another file is exported with the serial number of this export.
+If a serial is known, another file is exported with the serial number of this export.
 If the database is entirely empty, an error is logged and no files are exported.